Integrating Core Data with SwiftUI

 What is CoreData and why use it?

-Throughout this guide, I want you to remember the following: Core Data is an object graph and persistence framework for iOS, macOS, watchOS, and tvOS.
-It provides an abstraction layer for data storage and management, often using SQLite as the underlying storage, and is tightly integrated with Xcode.
+Core Data is Apple’s object graph and persistence framework for iOS, macOS, watchOS, and tvOS.
+It provides an abstraction layer for managing and storing data—often using SQLite under the hood—and is tightly integrated with Xcode, allowing you to focus on your app’s logic while it handles data storage, relationships, and lifecycle management.

-Here are the high-level required steps to integrate Core Data into your app:
+Here are the high-level required steps to setup and integrate Core Data into your app:

 Define a model file.